Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 Applying Apodizing Kernels to Data
 **********************************

-Applying Fourier transforms to images with emission at the edges can lead to severe ringing effects.
+Applying Fourier transforms to images with emission at the edges can lead to severe ringing effects from the `Gibbs phenomenon <https://en.wikipedia.org/wiki/Gibbs_phenomenon>`_.
 This can be an issue for all spatial power-spectra, including the :ref:`PowerSpectrum <pspec_tutorial>`, :ref:`VCA <vca_tutorial>`, and :ref:`MVC <mvc_tutorial>`.

-A common way to avoid this issue is to apply a window function that smoothly tapers the values at the edges of the image to zero.
+A common way to avoid this issue is to apply a window function that smoothly tapers the values at the edges of the image to zero (e.g., ` Stanimirovic et al. 1999 <https://ui.adsabs.harvard.edu/#abs/1999MNRAS.302..417S/abstract>`_).
 However, the shape of the window function will also affect some frequencies in the Fourier transform.
 This page demonstrates these effects for some common window shapes.

 TurbuStat has four built-in apodizing functions based on the implementations from `photutils <https://photutils.readthedocs.io/en/stable/psf_matching.html>`_: